 You are drawn to a negative emotion like despair, fear, or greed, or a concept like innocence, or heroism.
 Choose one.
 You can sense it in your general surroundings, and you can sense when you are getting closer, though you cannot pinpoint it until you see the sufferer.
-You are powerfully attracted to the emotion and wish nothing more than to relieve the sufferer of it.
-However, you do not have any way of doing so generally, other than killing them.
-Stopping yourself from doing so may, at the GM’s discretion, require a successful Mind check, especially if the emotion is very strong.
+You are powerfully attracted to the emotion and wish nothing more than to relieve the sufferer of it, though you have no special means to do this.

 You may exude a cloud or a glob of pestilence or pure darkness from your decaying body over a close target.
 With a successful Agility check against their defense, you deal 2d6 poison or psychic damage (choose once).
 It also deals 1d4 Brawn damage to yourself as you vomit up or exhale bodily fluids, gases, or essence.

 You do not eat, breathe, or sleep (though you can fall unconscious).
 Depending on the state of your body and organs, you may or may not be able to even attempt it.
 Similarly, you feel no pain—and unless you still possess skin, you feel no physical sensations at all.
 Furthermore, you are immune to damage from exhaustion.
 You simply never tire.

 On the other hand, this lack of sleep takes its toll mentally, over time.
 You are far more likely to develop obsessions and phobias, and very old unliving have generally picked up several already.
 You start with 1 additional fear, irrational or otherwise.

 Unlike most Revenants, whose physical form slowly decays and just generally goes all gross, you are, and forever remain, astonishingly beautiful.
 On the outside at least.
 Nothing can mar your perfect visage either, it always reverts to its beauty.